Interoperable

 Does this work with non-EVM chains?

 Yes!
 Both ERCs can support addresses on Bitcoin, Solana, and any CAIP-supported chains.
+The specifications build upon CAIP-350, a meta-specification that defines binary encoding for blockchain addresses across different ecosystems.

 What kind of developers can use Interoperable Addresses?